 In this video, Stella Konczer attempts to open a small Japanese puzzle box.
 The video is owned and created by Stella Konczer.

-A Japanese puzzle box has no visible openings, so a person who doesn’t know what a puzzle box is wouldn’t even know that it’s a box – and that was the original intention behind it.
+A Japanese puzzle box has no visible openings, so a person who doesn’t know what it is wouldn’t even know that it’s a box – and that was the original intention behind it.

-The box panels have to be slid in a particular order for it to open.
+The panels have to be slid in a particular order for it to open.
 By moving the first panel in the right direction at just the right length unlocks another panel, which also has to be moved.
 Only upon completing each move in the correct sequence will the box unlock.

 These locking and unlocking panels are made possible by a complex set of mechanisms built into the box, which is just as astounding today as it was when it was first invented during the late 19th Century.

 The number of moves required to unlock depends on the difficulty level of the box, and it can range from between 4 to over 100 steps.
-The more steps a box has, the more secure it is, but it also means a more complex set of mechanisms is required, which results in a pricier box.
+The more steps there are, the more secure it is, but it also means a more complex set of mechanisms is required, which results in a pricier item.

 For example, the sequence for a 4 step box can be figured out after a few attempts while a 100 step box is impossible to open without knowing the exact order of steps beforehand.

 The best Japanese puzzle boxes to buy

 The following puzzle boxes were handmade in Hakone, Japan, by highly skilled artisans with knowledge passed down over three generations.

 They make great decorative pieces that never fail to attract the attention of family and friends or can even be used to hide valuable possessions.
 It also makes the perfect gift for that special someone and can also provide loads of entertainment as you watch your friends get frustrated as they try to open it.

 Puzzle boxes are measured in traditional Japanese sun units, which is based on the Chinese metric system.
 One sun equals approximately 1.193 inches or 3.030 centimeters.